oozou/jquery-mentionable/README.md

 # jQuery Mentionable
 **Enable the user to mention other people by typing @**

-jQuey Mentionable is the plugin that enables the user to mention other poeple in text area.
+jQuey Mentionable is the plugin that enables the user to mention other poeple while typing in text area.

 ## Requirements
 You need to have a url that, when it is called, returns a list of user in json format.